-38 Lin Lin & Dan W. Puchniak, Institutional Investors in China: Corporate Governance and Policy Channelling in the Market Within the State, supra note 13, at 118; Yu-Hsin Lin, supra note 30, at 3-4 (2019) (Contrast to the US, in most Asian jurisdictions, companies are controlled by families or the state, where there are fewer instances of shareholder activism.).
+38 Lin Lin & Dan W. Puchniak, Institutional Investors in China: Corporate Governance and Policy Channelling in the Market Within the State, supra note 13, at 118; Yu-Hsin Lin, supra note 30, at 3-4 (2019) (in contrast to the U.S., in most Asian jurisdictions, companies are controlled by families or the state, where there are fewer instances of shareholder activism.).